 The literal meaning of a trifecta is a type of bet in horse racing where you must choose the top three finishers.
 As you might guess, the Chase trifecta is the top three cards that earn the highest amount of Ultimate Rewards points on each purchase.
 By owning three of the best Chase credit cards, you can earn up to 5 points on any purchase.
 It doesn’t matter if it is travel or non-travel related!

-As you may already know, each Chase Ultimate Rewards points are always worth at least one cent (10,000 points=$100).
-For many other credit cards, this is the most any reward point is worth for select rewards like cash back or award travel and worth even less for other types of travel.
+As you may already know, each Chase Ultimate Rewards point is always worth at least one cent (10,000 points=$100).
+For many other credit cards, this is the most any reward point is worth for select rewards like cash back or award travel.
 With the Chase trifecta, your points can even be worth at least 1.25 cents apiece when you redeem them for award travel.
-All of a sudden, those same 10,000 rewards points can be worth $125 or more depending on how you redeem them for travel.
+Suddenly, those same 10,000 rewards points can be worth $125 or more depending on how you redeem them for travel.

 How To Complete The Best Chase Credit Card Trifecta

 Not any Chase credit card can be used to complete the Trifecta.
 You will need the three following cards: